jasonm23/onlisp-markdown/onlisp.md

 Section 14.2), but it is convenient in functions like duplicate.
 In questions of sequence membership, it seems natural to represent falsity as the empty sequence.

-The last function in Figure 4.4 is also a kind of generalization of member.
+The last function in [Figure 4.4](#figure-44-functions-which-search-lists), is also a kind of generalization of member.
 While member returns the cdr of the list beginning with the element it ﬁnds, split-if returns both halves.
 This utility is mainly used with lists that are ordered in some respect: